nuuuwan/news_lk3_data/README.md

 *2024-01-16 18:02:00 - [adaderanalk](https://www.adaderana.lk/news/96453/new-qr-code-system-for-three-wheelers)*

-Minister of Labour and Foreign Employment Manusha Nanayakkara says measures will be taken to introduce a new QR code within a very short period of time, in consideration of the proposal to introduce a QR code in relation to the registration and preparation of a data system for all three-wheeler drivers.
+Minister of Labour and Foreign Employment Manusha Nanayakkara says measures will be taken to introduce a new QR code system within a very short period of time, in consideration of the proposal to introduce a QR code in relation to the registration and preparation of a data system for all three-wheeler drivers.

 Nanayakkara expressed these views while attending the event for the establishment of the Interim Sectoral Steering Committee today (16) as the first stage of the establishment of professional councils for three-wheeler drivers.

-Furthermore, it has also been taken into discussion the preparation of a system enabling the three-wheeler drivers to obtain hired journeys through the internet by means of the professional organization established for them.
+Furthermore, the preparation of a system enabling the three-wheeler drivers to obtain hired journeys through the internet by means of the professional organization established for them, has also been taken into discussion.

 This Steering Committee has been formed under the “Garu Saru” program which was commenced in order to provide professional dignity and pride to all those who are employed in the informal services sector in Sri Lanka.